400-year-old Orpheus opera to "rock" London venue where Hendrix played

 There are almost no props, except for a huge walkway which Orpheus uses to walk from the extremities of the theatre toward Hades(or Hell), which is at the back of the round stage.

-Along Orpheus's journey, teenage dancers recruited from local schools roll around on the stage to represent the waves of the Styx, the river between the living world and the underworld.
+Along Orpheus's journey, teenage dancers recruited from local schools roll around on the stage to represent the waves of the Styx, the river between the loving world and the underworld.

 In one bit of stagecraft, two girls are lifted upside down on the shoulders of other dancers and each of the girls arches a leg towards the other until the soles of their feet touch - to represent the gates of Hades.